tum-i4/dirts/README.md

-# RTS-unsafety bei Dependency Injection
+# RTS-unsafety in the context of Dependency Injection

 | ID | Ursache                                    | Framework          | Beispielprojekt                    |
 | -- | ------------------------------------------ | ------------------ | ---------------------------------- |